 River Redgum The iconic River Redgum, Eucalyptus camaldulensis, Karra in the Kaurna language, has been one of my favourite trees for many years.
-I have used its timber in my work, I’ve encountered it in landscapes in many parts of Australia, I’ve seen its familiar form in northern Africa and southern Europe, I’ve estimated ages up to 400 years, they can live for up to a 1000 years, but until now I had never planted one.
-Now I have planted thirteen.
+I have used its timber in my work, I’ve encountered it in landscapes in many parts of Australia and I’ve seen its familiar form in northern Africa and southern Europe, quite a comforting surprise.
+I’ve estimated ages up to 400 years, they can live for up to a 1000 years, but until L50K I had never planted one.
+Now I have planted over one hundred.
+As at December 2018 the biggest is about 3 metres.
+It is said one plants trees for the next generations but I get satisfaction as well.

 And there is a curious story as to how it received its botanical name.
 It was named by the German botanist/gardener Frederick Dehnhardt from a specimen growing in the garden of the Count of Camaldoli, Francisco Ricciardi, in the hills above Naples, Italy in the 1820’s, well before South Australia was even colonised.
 The seed is thought to have been collected on one of the early French voyages of discovery to Australia, that of Antoine d’Entrecasteaux or even Nicholas Baudin who sailed the Fleurieu coast in 1802.
 The seed then somehow found its way to Italy!